Skip to content

 Warmth and Competence: The Two-Factor Model of Human Perception

-The Warmth–Competence model simplifies human judgment into two fundamental questions:
+The model reduces human judgment to two questions:

 • Warmth: "Do you intend to help me or harm me?"